 Estonia is a frontrunner in the digital provision of public services and has one of the highest shares (92 %) of e-government users in Europe (based on EU Digital Scoreboard).
 Furthermore, X-road, the backbone of e-Estonia, is a digital information infrastructure that securely connects over 900 organisations daily.
 A well-established X-road infrastructure allows seamless interoperability of all national data registries and online information systems.
 All citizens have digital ID-cards for secure authorization and authentication, for digital signatures and for using various services.
 As of August 2019 there were 1 308 666 active ID cards, which have produced 743 271 864 e-signatures over the years and there have been 5 036 500 817 X-Road transactions (id.ee).
 This digital infrastructure (along with skills and habits to use it) provides a unique context for research on big data, related services and behavioural practices.
 In addition, the Estonian government has recently started to actively develop its open/linked data policy and interoperability of all related information systems and databases.

-UT has the modern technological and research infrastructure necessary for e-governance research, including the High-Performance Computing Centre and BigData Research Infrastructure.
+University of Tartu has the modern technological and research infrastructure necessary for e-governance research, including the High-Performance Computing Centre and BigData Research Infrastructure.
 In 2015, Skytte institute formed the Center of IT Impact Studies (CITIS), which by now has developed into an effective workgroup that is actively participating in EU projects and collaborating with the government and companies developing 2nd generation e-service solutions.
-In the past 4 years, CITIS has received 795,000 EUR in contracts from the Ministry of Economic Affairs and the Tax and Customs Board, as well as 150,000 from companies such as Nortal.
 Additionally, the CITIS team contributes directly to the development of the e-state by creating and testing prototypes for new e-services, based on the cross-usage of existing data.
 Skytte/CITIS also has a good track record providing technical assistance and consultation on developing good governance to countries such as Ukraine and Georgia – this can be built upon with a stronger e- governance component.

 The Skytte Institute is very internationalized, with 48.4% of its research and teaching staff coming from outside Estonia, bringing diverse perspectives on important topics and accounting for an inclusive organizational culture.

-Estonia with its fast-developing digital infrastructure and use habits and UT with its modern infrastructure, long-term expertise and involvement in e-governance and digital public services research and development offers a unique and fruitful soil for the ERA Chair development.
+Estonia with its fast-developing digital infrastructure and use habits and University of Tartu with its modern infrastructure, long-term expertise and involvement in e-governance and digital public services research and development offers a unique and fruitful soil for the ERA Chair development.